If you’re like me, you were taught that yoga is about structure and alignment.

 By tapping into the wisdom of your body, somatic release can be a powerful tool for healing and transformation.
 It’s not just about stretching muscles – it’s about stretching your capacity for joy, resilience, and self-love.

-If you work with a mental health professional or one of many trained somatic therapists, they might lead you through specialized training in therapy sessions, like sensorimotor therapy, eye movement desensitization, EMDR therapy, and other somatic experiencing exercises.
+Working with a licensed somatic therapist or a mental health professional who has specialized training can also be helpful.
+You may want to also explore things like sensorimotor therapy, eye movement desensitization, and EMDR therapy, and other somatic experiencing exercises.

-If you’ve been diagnosed with post traumatic stress disorder, somatic therapy can be extremely healing for your mind body connection.
-A somatic therapist can help you with somatic therapy exercises and your mental health to work through the traumatic events, the painful emotions, and your trauma response.
-Somatic psychotherapy is a great way to upend deeply rooted beliefs and deal with trauma memories and negative emotions.
+If you’ve been diagnosed with post traumatic stress disorder (PTSD), somatic therapy can be extremely healing for your mind body connection.
+A somatic therapist or coach can guide you through somatic therapy exercises to work through the traumatic events and painful emotions.

 Experience My Somatic Yoga Workshop (usually $67) FREE!👇